alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 We gave our CLI a power up, and now it includes our hosting pipeline!
 You can now interact with Fleek’s Hosting directly from command line, **and try new cool workflow alternatives** like:

 * Fleek site deployments from local machine.
-* Usinh custom GitHub actions or deploy from other CIs.
+* Using custom GitHub actions or deploy from other CIs.

 Everything is abstracted into just a couple of commands.
 Install, login, initialize, deploy, and you're done.
 Can't get any simpler. **Want to get started with it?
 Here's all you need:** [CLI Documentation/Overview](https://docs.fleek.co/fleek-cli/overview/).